svetek/terraform-3CX-Azure/README.md

 ## How to use
 ### Terraforms files

-Before start on your system will be installed terraform and azure-cli Create directory with name organization and inside new directory create 3 files.
+Before start on your system will be installed terraform and azure-cli.
+Create directory with name organization and inside new directory create 3 files.

 terraform.tfvars

     tenant_id = "<Azure tenant ID>"
     subscription_id = "<Azure subscription ID>"

 terraform.tf

     terraform {
         required_providers {